13 Magical Things to Do in Nice in Winter (2024-2025)

 Address: 15 Rue Droite, 06300 Nice

-Trying Cuisine Nicoise is a must since it has its unique place in the culture and daily life of locals, and it is quite different from famous French food.
+Trying Nicoise cuisine is a must since it has its unique place in the culture and daily life of locals, and is quite different from famous French food.

 Nice gastronomy combines Mediterranean, English, and Provincial French influences and offers many healthy and traditional dishes as well as various vegan and vegetarian-friendly options.